BenTimor/Qeres/README.md

 Qeres is method-based.
 Everything we can request from our API, has to be created as a method.

-Additionally, Every method has to be created inside a class.
+Additionally, Every method has to be created inside a class (The method can be static).
 It's because we're going to need to decorate the method, and [JavaScript won't allow us to decorate functions outside of a class](https://github.com/Microsoft/TypeScript/issues/3661).

 Now lets say we want to allow the user to request our terms of use.
 We'll create a class with a method which returns our terms of use, Like this:

     class RootAPI {
 	    @Qeres.data
-	    termsOfUse() {
+	    static termsOfUse() {
 		    return "We're the champions";
 	    }
     }